 1. Clear Definition of Microdosing

 Start off by defining what microdosing is and is not.
-Stress that microdosing means taking a small amount of a substance, usually 5-10% of a full recreational dose, intended to confer benefits without the psychedelic "trip" or intoxication.
+Microdosing means taking a very small amount of a substance.
+This is usually 5-10% of a full recreational dose.
+The goal is to get benefits without experiencing a psychedelic "trip" or feeling intoxicated.
 Reinforce that this is to enhance daily functioning, not to escape reality or induce euphoria.

 2. Discuss Possible Benefits